 Today, more40 million people in the United States older than age 12 are grappling with an addiction to alcohol, tobacco, or drugs.
 With overdoses on the rise and a growing opioid epidemic affecting millions throughout the country, it’s more important than ever to spot and treat substance abuse early on.

 If you suspect that you or a loved one is suffering from a drug problem, it’s important that you learn to recognize the different stages of addiction and how to take proper action to address substance abuse.
-Sadly, the path from drug experimentation to a full-blown addiction can easily be a downward spiral.
+Sadly, the path from experimentation to a full-blown addiction can easily be a downward spiral.

 There are five major stages of drug addiction that manifest along this spiral.
 Below are some of the most common factors of each phase and recommendations on how to help users who are dealing with the five stages of drug addiction.